bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ![In front of Redwood City's City Hall](/assets/california-2024v2/10 Reid and Bartek.avif)

 # Tuesday, May 14th – I/O, day 1

+I woke up in the morning and took Caltrain from the SF station down to Mountain View.

 Me (and hundreds other people) were admitted late because of Palestine protesters who blocked one of the entrances.